riastrad/cyberbspace/posts/2025/sanjay-gandhi-national-park.md

 {% dither "/img/blog/2025/sgp-2.png" %}
 <div class="center-text"><small>A fun looking tree.
 It's bark produces a powder that's reflective in moonlight.</small></div><br />

 The hike ended at the [Kanheri Caves](https://en.wikipedia.org/wiki/Kanheri_Caves), a cluster of hand-carved caves that were chiseled into the hills by Buddhist monks 2,000 years ago.
-When you set foot in the caves, you can't help but wonder at the changes that a place goes through as time passes.
-Everything in life feels so ephemeral.
-So fleeting, but my eyes have seen the work of hands that has passed down through the millenia.
+When you set foot in the caves, you can't help but wonder at the changes that a place can go through with the passing of time.
+Everything in modern life feels so ephemeral, so contingent and fleeting.
+But my eyes have seen the work of hands that carved stone before my language existed.
+Witnessed acts of creation that have survived through millennia.

 {% dither "/img/blog/2025/sgp-3.png" %}
 <div class="center-text"><small>The interior of a Buddhist temple carved into the hills.</small></div><br />